 Between meals they like to rest on land or ice, generally in large social groups called ‘haul outs’ where they bellow and snort at one another.
 Although these slightly comical creatures are rarely found to the west of Bellot Strait, they tend to be a frequent sight around the Devon and Bathurst Islands.

 Best trips to see wildlife in the Northwest Passage

 In the Arctic, patience, sharp eyes, and knowing where to look all play their part.
 The search and anticipation are a key part of the experience.

 With its distinctive white skin, bulbous head and permanent fixed grin the beluga whale is a delight to behold.
 Social, gregarious and playful, individuals and large pods will happily come close to ships, zodiacs and kayaks.
 Pods of up to 150 strong have been seen in these waters.

 This medium sized whale is remarkable for its single long tusk which can grow to an excess of two metres - a feature that has secured it a special place in mythology.
 Some supposed the tusk to be the horn of the legendary unicorn and believed it to have magical powers.
 This air of mystery is heightened by the fact that the narwhal is incredibly shy (even being spooked by air bubbles from scuba divers).
-Seldom spotted from ships it is most commonly sighted at the edge of ice floes.
+Only occasionally spotted from ships it is most commonly sighted at the edge of ice floes.

 Photo courtesy of Eric Baccega